domRiddle/ASF/_Crowdin-bugs.md

 # Escaping bug

-The string below is a quote that includes a star symbol escaped.
+The string below is a quote that includes a star symbol, escaped.

 > Here is escaped star symbol: \* this text should not be in italic \*